Funafuti Entry Requirements

 Return or onward ticket

-Completed arrival card
+Completed arrival/departure card

 Tips for Smooth Entry